‘The Bold And The Beautiful’ Spoilers: Two Weddings, A Marriage Crumbles, Secrets Come Out, And Katie Falls In Love With Eric?

 — Soap Opera Digest (@SoapDigest) January 27, 2017

 Zende and Nicole’s engagement will surprise the Bold and the Beautiful fans a little bit more.
 Maya (Karla Mosley) gently urges her sister Nicole to give Zende another chance.
 As a romantic gesture, Zende pops the question on Valentine’s Day.
-The Forresters, Logans and the Avants celebrate the big day with the happy couple and watch as they say “I do.”
+The Forresters, Logans, and the Avants celebrate the big day with the happy couple and watch as they say “I do.”

 A Marriage Crumbles